Yubari Melon

 Apparently the farmers tried everything, like placing the seeds in stomach warmers to heat them up, or covering the seedlings in several layers of plastic, doing all they could to plant them.

 After much effort, they finally had the melons growing.
 Seeking to improve their quality and value, they began instituting guidelines for the strict culling and selection of only the best melons.
-While it seems a shame to cull the fruit after so much effort, this process of picking only the best of the best has enabled Yubari melons to increase in value and become a true brand-name fruit.
+While it seems a shame to cull the fruit after so much effort, this process of picking only the best of the best has enabled Yubari Melons to increase in value and become a true brand-name fruit.

 In late 2015, the fruit was the very first one to earn the special designation GI (geographical indication) of the Ministry of Agriculture, Forestries, and Fisheries as a certified brand-name product of high quality.